tnarik/basebox-solaris10/README.md

 Just take a look at the script and modify to use the base box you wish.

+## Development

+### Versioning

+Versioning of the virtual machines takes place via the `metadata.json`.
+These versions should be linked to git tags, but don't expect to find version `0.0.1` there.

+Between versions, the `metadata.json` files could reflect any version number (released version or future version) but should reflect the future one (the one being developed, even if there is no active development on it).

 ## Caveats
 ### VMWare